 Why I created the Christian Gratitude Journal

-I worked tirelessly on this journal with my editors and publishers to ensure that it was released before my dad’s 1st anniversary.
+I worked tirelessly on this journal to ensure that it was released before my dad’s 1st anniversary.
 It is, in essence, showing my gratitude to my Lord Jesus Christ… For His tireless pursuit and His saving Grace…

 See, my father re-dedicated his life to Jesus on 7/7/2018.
 When I received the news, I remember running down the stairs at 5 am as my sister woke me up to tell me that our prayers had been answered.
 We rejoiced!

 So when my father passed away on June 17th, 2020, from End-Stage Renal Disease, we unanimously agreed that he would be buried on 7/7/2020.
 The number 7 biblically represents “completion,” so we found that fitting to be the date of his burial as well as a celebration of my father’s life.

 You can read a dedication post about my father titled “Till we meet again (Farewell Baba).”

 Aside from this journal being a dedication, I saw a genuine need to use my professional gifts to create a gratitude journal.
 Why? because of gaps that I saw when still working in the Clinical Field.
 (I explain this in my letter on the first page of the journal).